Rules for the registration and lodging of applications

-Similarly, to the previous Article 36(1)(a) L 4375/2016, the new Article 65(1) IPA provides that any foreigner or stateless person has the right to “make” an application for international protection.
-In this case, the application is submitted before the competent receiving authorities, i.e. the Regional Asylum Offices (RAO), the Asylum Units (AAU) or Mobile Asylum Units of the Asylum Service or the Regional Reception and Identification Services, depending on their local jurisdiction, which shall immediately proceed with the “full registration” (πλήρης καταγραφή) of the application.
-Following a legislative reform in 2018, in case of urgent need, the Asylum Service may be supported by Greek-speaking personnel provided by EASO for the registration of applications.
-This is now also exclusively foreseen by the IPA.
+Article 69(1) of the Asylum Code provides that any foreigner or stateless person has the right to “make” an application for international protection.
+In this case, the application is submitted before the competent receiving authorities, i.e. the Regional Asylum Offices (RAO), the Autonomous Asylum Units (AAU) or the Mobile Asylum Units of the Asylum Service or the Regional Reception and Identification Services, depending on their local jurisdiction, which shall immediately proceed with the “full registration” (πλήρης καταγραφή) of the application.

-Under the previous L. 4375/2016, where “for whatever reason” full registration was not possible, following a decision of the Director of the Asylum Service, the Asylum Service could conduct a “basic registration” (απλή καταγραφή) of the asylum seeker’s necessary details within 3 working days, and then proceeded to the full registration as soon as possible and by way of priority.
-The newly introduced IPA foresees that the time limit in which such a full registration should take place, should not exceed 15 days.
-More precisely, according to the IPA, where “for whatever reason” full registration is not possible, following a decision of the Director of the Asylum Service, the Asylum Service may conduct a “basic registration” (απλή καταγραφή) of the asylum seeker’s necessary details within 3 working days, and then proceed to the full registration by way of priority within a period not exceeding 15 working days from “basic registration”.
-In such a case, the applicant receives upon “basic registration” a document indicating his or her personal details and a photograph, to be replaced by the International Protection Applicant Card upon the lodging of the application.
+The Asylum Code provides that the time limit for such full registration to take place, is no more than 15 days.
+More precisely, according to the Asylum Code, where “for whatever reason” full registration is not possible, following a decision of the Director of the Asylum Service, the Receiving Authorities may conduct a “basic registration” (απλή καταγραφή) of the asylum seeker’s necessary details within 3 working days, and then proceed to the full registration by way of priority within a period of not exceeding 15 working days from “basic registration”.
+In such a case, the applicant receives upon “basic registration”, a document indicating his or her personal details and a photograph, to be replaced by the International Protection Applicant Card upon the lodging of the full application.

-According to the IPA, if the application is submitted before a non-competent authority, that authority is obliged to promptly notify the competent receiving authority and to refer the applicant thereto.
-However, in practice in order for an asylum application to be properly lodged, the applicant should lodge an application in person before the Asylum Service.
+According to the Asylum Code, if the application is submitted before a non-competent authority, that authority is obliged to promptly notify the competent receiving authority and to refer the applicant thereto.
+However, in practice, for an asylum application to be properly lodged, the applicant should lodge an application in person before the Asylum Service.

-For third-country nationals willing to apply for asylum while in detention or under reception and identification procedures, the detention authority or RIS must register the intention to apply on an electronic network connected to the Asylum Service no later than within 3 working days under the IPA.
-This period was shortened by the IPA as the previous L. 4375/2016 foresaw that the registration by RIS of the intention to apply for international protection should take place within 6 working days, The previous L. 4375/2016 further foresaw the possibility to extend this time limit to 10 working days in cases where a large number of applications are submitted simultaneously and render registration particularly difficult.
-The IPA does not foresee this possibility however.
+For third-country nationals willing to apply for asylum while in detention or under reception and identification procedures, the detention authority or RIS must register the intention to apply on an electronic network connected to the Asylum Service no later than 3 working days under the Asylum Code.

-Moreover, according to the IPA, the lodging of the application with the Asylum Service must be carried out within 7 working days after the “basic registration” by the detention authority or the RIS.
+Moreover, according to the Asylum Code, the lodging of the application with the Receiving Authorities must be carried out within 7 working days after the “basic registration” by the detention authority or the RIS.
 In order for the application to be fully registered, the detainee is transferred to the competent RAO or AAU.

 Lodging of applications (“Κατάθεση”)

 No time limit is set by law for lodging an asylum application.
-However, similarly to the previous Article 42 L 4375/2016, the new Article 78 IPA transposes Article 13 of the recast Asylum Procedures Directive that refers to applicants’ obligations and foresees that applicants are required to appear before competent authorities in person, without delay, in order to submit their application for international protection.
+Article 83 of Asylum Code transposes Article 13 of the recast Asylum Procedures Directive that refers to applicants’ obligations and foresees that applicants are required to appear before competent authorities in person, without delay, in order to submit their application for international protection.

 Applications must be lodged in person, except under force majeure conditions.
-According to the IPA, the lodging of the application must contain inter alia the personal details of the applicant and the full reasons for seeking international protection.
+According to the Asylum Code, the lodging of the application must contain inter alia the personal details of the applicant and the full reasons for seeking international protection.

-- No longer than 3 months, in case that the applicant belongs to a nationality with a recognition rate lower than 35% in accordance with the official EU statistics and by taking into consideration the period for the issuance of a first instance decision expected;
+- No longer than 3 months, where the applicant belongs to a nationality with a recognition rate lower than 35% in accordance with the official EU statistics and by taking into consideration the period for the issuance of a first instance decision expected;

-- No longer than 30 days, in case that the communication of a decision or a transfer on the basis of the Dublin Regulation is imminent;
+- No longer than 30 days, where the communication of a decision or a transfer on the basis of the Dublin Regulation is imminent;

-EASO deploys Registration Assistants to support the Greek Asylum Service in charge of registration across the territory.
+EUAA (previously EASO) deploys Registration Assistants to support the Greek Asylum Service in charge of registration across the territory.
 Registration Assistants are almost exclusively locally recruited interim staff, not least given that, in countries such as Greece, citizenship is required for access to the database managed by the police (Αλκυόνη) which is used by the Asylum Service.
-As of July 2019, registration support was provided in areas including Lesvos, Chios, Samos, Leros, Kos, Athens, Piraeus, Thessaloniki, Crete, Alexandroupoli, Fylakio, as well as pre-removal detention centres such as Paranesti.

 Access to the procedure on the mainland

-Access to the asylum procedure remains a structural and endemic problem in Greece.
-Difficulties with regard to access to the asylum procedure had already been observed since the start of the operation of the Asylum Service in 2013, in particular due to Asylum Service staff shortages and the non-operation of all RAO provided by law.
-A system for granting appointments for registration of asylum applications existed since 2014 through Skype, but proved to be ineffective in allowing access of persons applying for asylum to the procedure.
+Access to the asylum procedure remained a structural and endemic problem in Greece for many years.
+Difficulties with regard to access to the asylum procedure have been observed since the very start of the operation of the Asylum Service in 2013, in particular due to Asylum Service staff shortages and the non-operation of all RAO provided by law.
+A previous system for granting appointments for registration of asylum applications existed since 2014 through Skype, but proved to be ineffective in allowing access of persons applying for asylum to the procedure.
 Deficiencies in the Skype appointment system stemmed from limited capacity and availability of interpretation, and barriers to applicants’ access to the internet.
 Consequently, prospective asylum seekers frequently had to try multiple times (often over a period of several months) before they managed to get through to the Skype line to obtain an appointment for the full registration of their application, while facing the danger of a potential arrest and detention by the police.
 They were deprived of the assistance provided to asylum seekers, including reception conditions and in particular, access to housing.

 Access to the procedure from administrative detention